trackhack3r/trackhack3r/README.md

 ☆ i'm a semi-verbal/non-verbal so i'll barely talk unless you're one of my close friends cause i'm very introverted. although, feel free to whisper to me if you love one of my ponies! i will gladly appreciate it ^^

+☆ i don't roleplay in PT unless it's with my close friends but usually it's only for fun.

 ☆ i don't mind if you guys do some c+h with me and please do c+h ships with me as well (especially 77noli and pizzaburger if i'm on my 007n7 skins.) non-007n7 ships are also allowed to c+h with me if i have a pony that you ship with a pony you have.

 ☆ i'm a very sensitive person so pls make sure to interact with extreme caution to me and i feel very uncomfortable if you're asking me some personal things especially if i don't know you that much pls do not do that!